 In Tennessee, factors of the best interests of the child include, but not limited to, the following:

 In most cases, both parents want to remain a primary part of their children’s lives and raise them.
 However, when parenting plans and schedules are not established properly, it can result in extreme hardship for your children.
-Our Jackson divorce lawyers can help you navigate through the potential complications of your case in order to get the most favorable outcome possible.
+Our Jackson family law lawyers can help you navigate through the potential complications of your case in order to get the most favorable outcome possible.

 Contact Casey, Simmons & Bryant, PLLC and request a free consultation today!